pivotal/blog/content/post/docker-gpdb.md

 ```

 ### Step 6: Compiling and making changes
 The GPDB R&D team uses Docker to compile uniformly.
 If you want to alter the source code, the best practice is to make the changes outside of Docker, then build a brand new image.
 When the new image is built, the altered GPDB will be compiled, installed and ready to run.
+Below are example steps for this process:

 ```
 # Clone repo